 Audley Harrison MBE (Sport Sciences and Leisure Management 1999)Audley Harrison is a professional British boxer from Harlesden who fights in the heavyweight division.
 At the 2000 Olympics in Sydney he became the first British fighter to win an Olympic gold medal in the superheavyweight division.
 After his medal win, Harrison was awarded an MBE.
 He briefly retired in 2013, but rescinded his decision shortly afterwards.

-Richard Hill MBE (Geography and Sports Sciences 1995)Richard Hill is a former Rugby Union player.
+Richard Hill MBE (Geography and Sports Sciences 1995)Richard Hill is the current England National Rugby Union Team Manager and is a former Rugby Union player.
 He played flanker for Saracens and England and helped England win the World Cup in 2003, for which he received an MBE.

 Lizzy Janes (Physiotherapy 2006)Lizzy Janes (previously Lizzy Hall) is an international athlete competing as a 3000m cross country runner and steeplechaser.
 She represented Great Britain at the 2006 IAAF World Cross Country Championships and competed at the European Athletic Championships twice.

 Samual Knight (Aerospace Engineering 2014)Samual Knight graduated in 2014 with an MSc in Aerospace Engineering from Brunel.
 He has many achievements in rowing and has represented GB and England in international competitions.
 He has been selected to row for Great Britain three times, and for England twice.
 These included taking Gold and Bronze in the 2010 Junior European Championships in the Quadruple Scull.
 In addition, he has seven national championships to his name.